alsaedwy/inscribe-data-processing-service/README.md

 ---

-**Built with ❤️ for Inscribe's mission of creating fair and efficient financial services.**
+**Built with dedication for Inscribe's mission of creating fair and efficient financial services.**